Do Go On - 125 - The Legend of Bigfoot

 Anyway, so they saw Patty.

-Paterson dismounted and runs towards the beast
+Patterson dismounted and runs towards the beast

-before pulling out a video camera he's hired,
+before pulling out a video camera he's hired

-and he shot the famous footage.
+And he shot the famous footage.

 And the middle section of the film is the clearest,

-which is also includes the most famous shot
+which is also includes the most famous shot in all Bigfoot history.

-It's the one you'd probably picture
+It's the one you'd probably picture if you're imagining Bigfoot,

-unless you're thinking Harry and the Henderson's
+unless you're thinking Harry and the Hendersons

 That's two.